 Swallowing harshly, Remus opened the door.
 Albus sat behind his desk, sipping a cup of tea.

 "Ah, Remus!" he exclaimed happily.
-"Come sit down!
-Would you like anything to drink— tea, or perhaps pumpkin juice?
+"Do come and sit down!
+Would you like anything to drink- tea, perhaps?
+I remember you being quite partial to Earl Grey.
 How was your first day of classes?
 No problems, I take it?"

-Remus drummed his fingers on the desktop nervously.
-"Well, after class today, I had a discussion with Harry.
-He asked me if I'd teach him how to defend himself against dementors."
+Remus drummed his fingers on the desktop.
+"Well, after class today, I had a discussion with Harry Potter.
+He asked me if I'll teach him how to defend himself against dementors."

-Albus' blue eyes turned serious.
-"Ah yes," he murmured, setting down his cup.
-"I heard about Harry's run-in with the dementors on the Express, the poor boy.
+Albus' blue eyes turned stony.
+"Ah yes," he murmured, setting down his teacup.
+"I heard about Harry's run-in with the dementors, the poor boy.
 I do wish the dementors' presence here at Hogwarts were unnecessary, but with the Ministry insisting…"

 "Yes, of course," Remus replied reassuringly.
-"No one blames you, Albus.
-We all understand the necessity."
+"No one blames you in the slightest, Albus.
+We all understand the necessity, unfortunate as it is."

 The Headmaster nodded, though his eyes remained solemn.

-"I believe it's important that Harry learn to defend himself from the dementors, Albus," Remus continued.
-"Not because he's in danger from their presence here; I know you'd never allow that to occur.
-But with his history, with what he's experienced in his past, they affect him quite severely; enough so that his boggart is actually a dementor.
-I believe teaching him to produce a Patronus would greatly ease his tension."
+"I believe it's important that Harry learn to defend himself from dementors, Albus," Remus continued.
+"Not because he's in any real danger from their presence here at Hogwarts; I know you'd never allow for that to occur.
+But with his… history, with what he's experienced in his past… the dementors affect him quite severely.
+Enough so that his Boggart is actually a dementor.
+I believe teaching him to produce a Patronus would greatly ease his fears."

-"Yes, I quite agree," Albus replied with a sigh.
+"Yes, I quite agree," Albus replied without hesitation.
 "Of course.
-You have my permission to teach Harry."
+You have my full permission to teach Harry."

-A knot formed in Remus' gut.
-"That's the thing, Albus.
-I myself am unable to teach Harry to produce a Patronus."
+A knot formed in Remus' gut, and he paused a moment before continuing.
+"That's the thing, Albus… I myself am unable to teach Harry to produce a Patronus."

-Albus frowned slightly.
-"That does pose a slight problem," he remarked.
-"But I do understand.
-With your transformations and your recoveries from them, it would be quite difficult for you to take on extra lessons."
+The Headmaster frowned slightly, brow furrowing.
+"That does pose a slight problem, I'll admit" he remarked.
+"But I do understand, of course.
+With your transformations and subsequent recoveries, it would be quite difficult for you to take on the strain of additional lessons."

 The Headmaster glanced up from his tea sharply, looking about as startled as Remus had ever seen him.
-"What do you mean, Remus?" he questioned gently.
-"I understand you were the one who fought off the dementor on the Express."
+"What do you mean, Remus?" he questioned.
+"I understand you were the one who fought the dementor on the Hogwarts Express."

-Clenching his teeth, Remus sighed heavily.
+Clenching his jaw, Remus sighed in embarrassment.
 "I should rephrase.
-I am unable to produce a Patronus without great effort.
-On the Express, there was only one dementor, and I had the motivation to save Harry.
+I am unable to produce a Patronus without great strain and effort.
+On the train, there was only one dementor, and I had the motivation to save Harry.
 It took a great deal out of me to even produce that Patronus, incorporeal as it was."

-It took all of Remus' strength to continue.
-"Since…since James and Lily died, and Sirius…well, since then, I've been unable to produce a Patronus."
+Remus winced, and it took all of his courage to continue speaking.
+"Since… since James and Lily died, and Sirius… well, since then, I've been unable to cast a true Patronus."

-"I'm so sorry for your pain, Remus," Albus murmured softly.
+"I am truly sorry for your loss, Remus," Albus murmured softly.

-Remus cleared his throat harshly.
-"It's of little importance," he replied thickly.
+Remus cleared his throat.
+"It is of little importance," he replied thickly.
 "The point of the matter is, I am unable to teach Harry, and I know how important it is to him to learn this.
 Is there any chance you could teach him, instead of me?
 Or know of someone who could?"

-The twinkle reappeared in Dumbledore's eyes as he smiled at Remus.
-"Not to worry, my boy," he reassured him gently.
+The twinkle reappeared in Dumbledore's eyes as he smiled brightly at Remus.
+"Not to worry, my boy," he reassured him.
 "I know of just the person."